 Training, qualifications & experience

-I offer person-centred counselling, which helps you to find find answers and to bring about the changes in your life that are right for you.
-Whether you are looking for short term counselling or longer term therapy, I am able to support you compassionately with therapeutic skills that will help you to work through whatever you bring to counselling.
-You are a whole person and my desire is to help you to experience that again.
+I offer person-centred counselling, which helps you to find answers and to bring about the changes that you need.
+Whether you are looking for short term counselling or longer term therapy, I am able to support you compassionately with therapeutic skills that will enable you to work through whatever you bring to counselling.
+You are a whole person and we can work to help you to experience that more fully.